Francissca Peter: Keunggulan 33 Tahun Francissca Peter Concert

 the local dailies and alternative media.

-Consequently, in March 2011, Warner Music Malaysia released her box set of all her albums nationally 10 CDs (except for Masih Merindu album which was under an independent label).
+Consequently, in March 2011, Warner Music Malaysia released a box set of all her albums nationally, totalling 10 CDs (except for the Masih Merindu album which was under an independent label).
 Also included in the Box Set was a new single Tiada Gementar Lagi recorded specially for her fans as a thank you for the years of love and support given to her for the "Konsert Keunggulan 33 Tahun" (February 2011).

 Charity work

-She is known as the "Fundraising Queen" in Malaysia.
+She is known as the Fundraising Queen in Malaysia.
 In 2013, she released the album The Love & Hope consisting of 11 songs.
 Funds raised from the sale of this album went to the World Vision Child Development Fund to help impoverished children.

 Awards

 On 8 March 2011, Fran was chosen as one of The Most Inspiring Women in Malaysia by The Star.